scopey/piavpn/README.md

 Nothing else.. just two lines... one is your user id, the other your password

+e) Make sure the user.txt file has 0400 perms, otherwise OpenVPN likely will not start

-e) Place piavpn anywhere you like.
+f) Place piavpn anywhere you like.
 I put mine in /usr/local/bin.
 Make sure you have execute (x) perms set

 If all goes well, you should be able to use the script.
 Make sure the first few